-We all need a little extra help now and then when it comes to managing our finances.
-Our expert team of advisors can help you with your debts such as identifying priority debts, maximising your income and talking to creditors.
-We also provide advice on the court process and around the welfare benefit appeal process.
+We all need a little help now and then when it comes to managing our finances.
+Our expert team of advisors can help you with your debts by identifying priority debts, maximising your income and talking to creditors.
+We also provide advice on the court process and around the welfare benefits appeal process.
 If we find we cannot help you, we will always refer you on to someone who can.

-If you find yourself in need of advice around debt, welfare benefits and managing your money, our daily drop in provides free, independent and confidential advice.
-We will help to assess your priorities and take action to resolve immediate financial difficulties and help budget your household bills.
-If you require support in an alternative language, please let us know and we will endeavour to accommodate your request.
+If you find yourself in need of advice around debt, welfare benefits and managing your money, our money advice service provides free, independent and confidential advice.
+We will help to assess your priorities, take action to resolve immediate financial difficulties and support with money management and budgeting skills.
+If you require support in an alternative language, please let us know and we will do our best to accommodate your request.

-If you are in severe financial hardship and without an income we may be able to support you in making an application to a hardship fund.
-Through these you may be eligible to receive a grant towards daily essentials such as food, toiletries, clothing or household appliances.
+If you are in severe financial hardship and without an income we may be able to support you to make an application to a hardship fund.
+Through these funds you may be eligible to receive a one-off grant towards daily essentials such as food, toiletries, fuel supply, clothing or household appliances.

 Probation and Prison Services